Finally, I can put my university education (a so-far not-so-useful Masters in European Policy Administration) to use in Tech!

 Why the GDPR is a great thing…

 As a growth marketer, my first reaction to the GDPR was…not great.

-What do I do with the email lists and user bases I’ve built up over the past months and years?
+How do I approach the email lists and user bases I’ve built up over the past months and years?

 What if I have to make them opt-in again and lose a huge chunk of them?